DhavalKapil/dhavalkapil.github.io/_posts/2016-08-16-Elasticsearch-Lua-GSOC-2016.md

 > ## Documentation

 Having a good documentation is very important for any library.
 It helps developers to understand functionalities without having to investigate the code.
 Moreover, it helps the library adoption as new developers can use it as a guide to get started.
-For this very purpose, I opted to invest  a lot of time in the documentation.
-However, initially, this was not a task for the GSOC project.
-Realizing its importance, I decided to complete it and added it to my timeline.
+Although this was initially not a task for the GSOC project, after realizing its importance, I opted to invest a lot of time in the documentation and added it to the GSoC project timeline.

 > ### Guides